epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-04-15-bash-pipe-and-fork.markdown

 ### How not to be a Bashful Plumber.

 Piping is a powerful concept in Linux and Unix.
+Concept is deeper than just syntax.
+As meaning is more important than grammar.

-It is very common, and very easy to do it in BASH.
+Piping is very common, and very easy to do it in BASH.
 But we might need a little googling when it comes to other language.
-Most common method are using <code>popen</code>, but there are other method as well, depend on the language you deal with.
+Most common method are using <code>popen</code>, or <code>subProcess</code>. but there are other mechanism as well, depend on the language you deal with.

 	Becoming plumber automagically.

 I have made few example of Pipe Port in other language, step by step for your convenience.
-So now we have BASH, Perl, Python, Ruby, PHP, and Lua.
+So now we have BASH, Perl, Python, Ruby, PHP, Lua, and Haskell.
 These will give you overview on how to flow your stream through pipe conduit.